 3. Employee relationships are suffering

+A clear indicator of how anxiety affects work is the health of employee relationships and staff community.
 If your office culture seems to be going downhill, that can be a sign of employee anxiety.
 When employees are experiencing anxiety, they may cut themselves off from coworkers and loved ones, preferring to keep to themselves.
 Staff members experiencing anxiety may be less likely to share their opinion on projects, collaborate openly, or participate in culture-building activities.

 Employee anxiety can also present itself as: